alyssaday01/healthline-asset-optimization/README.md

 ## Problem Statement

-Healthline currently uses a **random asset assignment strategy** for visitors.
-While this ensures broad exposure across content, it ignores available user signals — potentially limiting both **conversion rate** and **total revenue**.
+Healthline currently uses a random asset assignment strategy for visitors.
+While this ensures broad exposure across content, it overlooks available user signals, potentially limiting both conversion rates and total revenue.

-This project explores whether **predictive modeling** can improve outcomes by recommending the asset most likely to convert for each user session.
+This project investigates whether predictive modeling can improve outcomes by recommending the asset most likely to convert for each user session.

 ---